Searching for specific resources

 Where can I find Open License, Creative Commons and public domain images?

-The following websites provide easily accessible advance search filters to quickly identify Creative Commons or public domain images:
+The following websites provide easily accessible advanced search filters to quickly identify Creative Commons or public domain images:

 Attributing open license, Creative Commons or public domain images

-• Provide the URL where the work is hosted
+• Provide the URL where the image is hosted

-• Keep intact any copyright notice associated with the work
+• Keep any copyright notice that comes with the image

 Newspapers and other media sources